InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

 is automatically built and pushed to Docker Hub using GitHub Actions.

 You can build and push the image yourself using docker-compose.
-The following will build an operator image with the tag `19.2.0-alpha.1`: -
+The following will build an operator image with a specific tag: -

     export IMAGE_TAG=23.1.0-alpha.1
     docker compose build